 That evening it took all of my muscle power to help him to unload it and carry it around our house to our basement.

 Since we do not have a dust collection system in our workshop, we sanded the desk outside.

 The years had not been kind to this desk.
 Luckily sanding and stain was all it needed to bring it back to life.

-The office chair that I paired with the desk was picked up at a neighbor’s yard sale for just $20.
-Mr. SP and I put new wheels on it last summer and it has patiently been waiting to be used.
-I think it looks great with this desk.
+The office chair that will be used with the desk was picked up at a neighbor’s yard sale for just $20.